-Strata Incognita - Spanish Pavilion at Biennale Architettura 2023
+Strata Incognita at Foodcapes, Spanish pavilion.
+Biennale Architettura 2023

 Directed and produced by: GRANDEZA STUDIO + LOCUMENT / Microscopic cinematography: James Weiss / Sound design: Pulsar Studios / Original Score: Aléx Lazaro, André Júlio Turquesa / Voice actors: Tere Vilas y Pablo Ibáñez